lum0022/DMA-CS2-Mario/README.md

 # DMA-CS2-Mario
 Permanent free use，The game update will automatically scan for the offset of A2X.
-If there is no update, you can also update it yourself by downloading the latest version from https://github.com/a2x/cs2-dumper and placing it in the EXE directory
+If there is no update, you can also update it yourself by downloading the latest version from https://github.com/a2x/cs2-dumper and placing it in the EXE directory.
 F7 Refresh    F8 Hide    Please plug the mouse into the box and run it